-Expression (11) stresses that, with green bonds, managerial incentives amplify firms' incentives to undertake green projects.
+Expression (12) stresses that, with green bonds, managerial incentives amplify firms' incentives to undertake green projects.

-The first component of the term between brackets captures the proportion of green projects that the industry would undertake in the absence of green bonds: $(i^0)^{\gamma} = \frac{\tau \Delta x}{b} - \frac{a}{b}$ .
-As discussed already, this proportion positively depends on the carbon penalty $\tau$ and is independent of managerial incentives ( $\alpha$ ).
-In the term between brackets, $i^0$ is augmented by bond and equity investors' degree of concern, if any.
-Regardless of whether investors are concerned ( $\theta, \eta > 0$ ) or not ( $\theta, \eta = 0$ ), the term between brackets is greater than or equal to $i^0$ .
+The first component of the term between brackets captures the proportion of green projects that the industry would undertake in the absence of green bonds: $(i^0)^{\gamma} = \frac{\tau \Delta x}{b} - \frac{a}{b}$.
+As discussed already, this proportion positively depends on the carbon penalty τ and is independent of managerial incentives (α).
+In the term between brackets, i^0 is augmented by bond and equity investors' degree of concern, if any.
+Regardless of whether investors are concerned ($\theta, \eta > 0$) or not ($\theta, \eta = 0$), the term between brackets is greater than or equal to i^0 .

 The multiplicative term between parentheses captures the positive role of managerial incentives, regardless of investors' preferences.
-It is greater than unity if and only if $\alpha > 0$ , amplifying the term between brackets.
+It is greater than unity if and only if $\alpha > 0$, amplifying the term between brackets.

-In the next section, we test the role of managerial incentives and of carbon penalties as this role is indicated by expression (11).
+In the next section, considering that investors' concerns play a limited role, we test the complementarity between managerial incentives and carbon penalties indicated by Proposition 4.
 We do so by exploiting variations in managerial incentives across sectors and over time as well as changes in effective carbon prices across countries and over time.

-As a complement to this section, Appendix B focuses on the functional form of Corollary 1 to present an explicit characterization of the equilibrium.
+As a complement to this section, Appendix B focuses on the functional form (11) to present an explicit characterization of the equilibrium.

 IV.
-Empirical evidence
+Suggestive Empirical evidence